 Duncormick and the Normans

 Following the arrival of the Normans the manor here became a holding of the de Londres family and an earthwork castle known as a motte was built.
 In the 14th century the land was acquired by the Meiler family.
-By the 16thcentury a stone castle, which has since disappeared, stood on the promontory fort.
+By the 15th century a stone castle, which has since disappeared, stood on the promontory fort.

 Archaeological excavations in Duncormick have uncovered pieces of local and imported medieval pottery.
-When they settled in this area, the Normans imported wine and glazed jugs from England, France and beyond.
+When they settled in this area the Normans imported wine in glazed jugs from England, France and beyond.
 These discoveries are evidence of the importance of international trade to the Norman economy.
-The local, plain domestic pottery which has been uncovered here is known as ‘Leinster Cooking Ware’.
+The local plain domestic pottery which has been uncovered here is known as ‘Leinster Cooking Ware’.

 The Potter’s Wheel

 The Normans introduced the potter’s wheel to Ireland in the late 12th century.
-This made the production of clay pots and vessels faster.
+This made the production of clay pots and vessels much faster.

 There is still a very strong culture of handmade craft in Wexford.
 The Norman Way is a ‘Wexford Trail’.
 There is also a ‘Craft Trail’ in Wexford where local craftspeople and their work can be found and enjoyed.
-There are also separate Garden, Heritage, Walking, Cycling and Adventure Trails in Wexford.
+There are also Garden, Heritage, Walking, Cycling and Adventure Trails to enjoy throughout County Wexford.